DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/kubernetes/03h-pod-container-probe-config.markdown

 Startup probes are useful for Pods that have containers that take a long time to come into service.
 Rather than set a long liveness interval, you can configure a separate configuration for probing the container as it starts up, allowing a time longer than the liveness interval would allow.

 If your container usually starts in more than `initialDelaySeconds + failureThreshold × periodSeconds`, you should specify a startup probe that checks the same endpoint as the liveness probe.
 The default for `periodSeconds` is `10s`.
 You should then set its `failureThreshold` high enough to allow the container to start, without changing the default values of the liveness probe.
 This helps to protect against deadlocks.

+## Container probes of fields

+**Probes** have a number of fields that you can use to more precisely control the behavior of liveness and readiness checks:

+1. `initialDelaySeconds`: Number of seconds after the container has started before liveness or readiness probes are initiated.
+Defaults to `0 seconds`.
+Minimum value is `0`.
+2. `periodSeconds`: How often (in seconds) to perform the probe.
+Default to `10 seconds`.
+Minimum value is `1`.
+3. `timeoutSeconds`: Number of seconds after which the probe times out.
+Defaults to `1 second`.
+Minimum value is `1`.
+4. `successThreshold`: Minimum consecutive successes for the probe to be considered successful after having failed.
+Defaults to `1`.
+Must be `1` for liveness and startup Probes.
+Minimum value is `1`.
+5. `failureThreshold`: When a probe fails, Kubernetes will try failureThreshold times before giving up.
+Giving up in case of liveness probe means restarting the container.
+In case of readiness probe the Pod will be marked Unready.
+Defaults to `3`.
+Minimum value is `1`.

+**HTTP probes** have additional fields that can be set on `httpGet`:

+1. `host`: Host name to connect to, defaults to the pod IP.
+You probably want to set "Host" in httpHeaders instead.
+2. `scheme`: Scheme to use for connecting to the host (HTTP or HTTPS).
+Defaults to HTTP.
+3. `path`: Path to access on the HTTP server.
+Defaults to `/`.
+4. `httpHeaders`: Custom headers to set in the request.
+HTTP allows repeated headers.
+5. `port`: Name or number of the port to access on the container.
+Number must be in the range `1 to 65535`.

+For a **TCP probe**, the kubelet makes the probe connection at the node, not in the pod, which means that you can not use a service name in the host parameter since the kubelet is unable to resolve it.

 ## Configure liveness command in a Pod